Job Definition Format

 JDF (Job Definition Format) is a technical standard developed by the graphic arts industry to facilitate cross-vendor workflow implementations of the application domain.
 It is an XML format about job ticket, message description, and message interchange.
 JDF is managed by CIP4, the International Cooperation for the Integration of Processes in Prepress, Press and Postpress Organization.
 JDF was initiated by Adobe Systems, Agfa, Heidelberg and MAN Roland in 1999 but handed over to CIP3 at Drupa 2000.
 CIP3 then renamed itself CIP4.

 The initial focus was on sheetfed offset and digital print workflow, but has been expanded to web(roll)-fed systems, newspaper workflows and packaging and label workflows.

 It is promulgated by the prepress industry association CIP4, and is generally regarded as the successor to CIP3's Print Production Format (PPF) and Adobe Systems' Portable Job Ticket Format (PJTF).

 The JDF standard is at revision 1.8.
 The process of defining and promulgating JDF began circa 1999.
 The standard is in a fairly mature state; and a number of vendors have implemented or are in the process of implementing it.
-JDF PARC, a multivendor JDF interoperability demonstration, was a major event at the 2004 Drupa print industry show, and featured 21 vendors demonstrating, or attempting to demonstrate interoperability between a total of about forty pairs of products.
+JDF PARC, a multivendor JDF interoperability demonstration, was an event at the 2004 Drupa print industry show, and featured 21 vendors demonstrating, or attempting to demonstrate interoperability between a total of about forty pairs of products.

 JDF is an extensible format.
 It defines both JDF files and JMF, a job messaging format based on XML over HTTP.
 In practice, JDF-enabled products can communicate with each other either by exchanging JDF files, typically via "hot folders", or the net or by exchanging JMF messages over the net.